Will accountants need to register with the FCA for AML supervision?

 For the moment, the current AML rules still apply.
 Most firms remain under their professional body route, while in-scope firms outside that route may need HMRC registration.

 The unresolved point is what that future route will involve.
-HM Treasury’s current intention is that existing supervised firms should not need full re-registration from scratch, but some form of data check, gatekeeping, or phased transfer remains possible.
+HM Treasury’s current intention is that existing supervised firms should not need full re-registration from scratch, but some form of data confirmation, gatekeeping check, or phased transfer is still possible.

 Key takeaways